xx-Jasp3r-xx/ObsidianNotebook/THM/Empire Room.md

 Website [URL](https://tryhackme.com/room/rppsempire)

 Powershell Empire?
-This is a command and control server
+This is a command and control server.
+This can also be another reverse shell method

 # Enum
 want to use `msfconsole` for this whole thing